piyush7199/hld-architecture-handbook/03-challenges/3.4.4-recommendation-system/README.md

 - *Recommender Systems Handbook* by Francesco Ricci et al. - Comprehensive guide to recommendation algorithms
 - *Designing Machine Learning Systems* by Chip Huyen - ML system architecture and serving patterns
 - *Designing Data-Intensive Applications* by Martin Kleppmann - Lambda architecture and distributed systems

----

-This design provides a **production-ready, scalable blueprint** for building a recommendation system that serves personalized recommendations in <50ms while training on petabytes of historical data! 🚀